Zion Narrows Hike: Everything You Need to Know

 The main difficulty of hiking the Zion Narrows is having to wade through the river.
 Boulders the size of basketballs at the bottom of the river can make it difficult to find your footing at times.
 Because you walk in the river for much of the hike, this can be quite taxing on your body.
 Be prepared to fall, trip, and stumble as you make your way across.
 It’s all part of the experience!

 When hiking up the river, it’s important to be aware that there isn’t an “out” except the trailhead.
-If you begin to get tired, you’ll have to hike back the way you came in.
+If you begin to get tired and decide to bail, you’ll have to hike back the way you came in.

-Below is a list of items you’ll want to bring with you on your Zion Narrows hike.
-While some of them are general hiking necessities, others are specific to this unique hike:
+Having the right equipment is a must when hiking the Narrows and can not only be the difference between having fun and being miserable, but also the difference between safety and severe danger.
+Below is a list of items you’ll want to bring with you on your Narrows hike.
+While some of them are general hiking necessities, others are specific to this unique hike.

 Avoid bringing footwear like light sandals or water shoes.
 They will most likely break before the day has ended and, if your toes aren’t covered, the rocks in the river may injure your feet.
 You should also refrain from wearing bulky hiking boots.
 While they offer great protection for your feet, they will most likely take a long time to dry and will end up smelling foul.